SHOW HOLDER -- Jennifer Moore

 JUDGES -- Jennifer Moore, Others TBA

-NAMHSA APPROVED -- Cajun Country Live is a member show of the North American Model Horse Showers Association ( NAMHSA ). http://www.namhsa.org All first and second places in open division classes will receive NAN cards and qualify to compete at the 2017through 2020 North American Nationals Championship model horse shows.
+NAMHSA Approved -- Cajun Country Live is a member show of the North American Model Horse Showers Association ( NAMHSA ).
+The NAMHSA website address is -- http://www.namhsa.org All first and second places in open division classes will receive NAN cards and qualify to compete at the 2019 through 2022 North American Nationals shows.

 SHOW HALL -- The show is being held at the American Legion Hall Post 208 in Vinton, Louisiana.
 The address is 5461 Joe Courville Rd.
 Vinton, Louisiana 70668.
 The show hall is very nice and very large with plenty of room for everyone.
 It is located about a 1/4 of a mile off of Interstate - 10.